hibeekaey/open-source-project-generator/SECURITY.md

 # Security

-This document outlines the security measures implemented in the Open Source Project Generator.
+This document outlines the security measures implemented in the Open Source Project Generator (v1.3.0+).

 ## Security Fixes Applied